-->

 Q1: Will self-driving cars eliminate the need for car insurance?

-Q2: Who will pay if a self-driving car crashes in 2040?
+Q2: Who will be liable if an autonomous vehicle crashes in 2040?

-Q4: What new types of car insurance may exist in 2040?
+Q4: What new types of car insurance may exist by 2040?

-Expect cybersecurity insurance, fleet policies, pay-per-use coverage, and shared liability systems.
+👉 Expect the introduction of cybersecurity auto insurance, specialized fleet policies for autonomous services, pay-per-use coverage, and shared liability systems.
+Explore these possibilities in our Insurance Technology Trends 2025.

 No comments: